chriso/redback/README.md

 ## What is it?

-Redback provides an accessible and extensible interface to the Redis [data types](http://redis.io/topics/data-types) and allows you to roll your own structures with ease.
+Redback provides an accessible and extensible interface to the Redis [data types](http://redis.io/topics/data-types) and allows you to create your own structures with ease.
 Redback comes with the following built-in
 structures: **List**,  **Set**, **SortedSet**, **Hash**, **Channel**, **Cache**

 It also comes with the following advanced data structures:

-- **DensitySet** - A sorted set where adding an element increments its score and removing it decrements it.
+- **DensitySet** - A sorted set where adding an element increments its score and removing it decrements it
 - **KeyPair** - Uses two hash structures and an auto-incrementing key to assign an ID to each unique value
 - **SocialGraph** - Similar to Twitter's (following vs. followers)
 - **CappedList** - A list with a fixed length